Running an Effective ABM Process: What You Need to Know

 Account-based marketing is a sort of revolutionary approach in a way that helps teams make data-driven decisions to deliver the best customer experience and at the same time build trustworthiness and stand out in the crowd.
 But what are the best tactics for getting it to work seamlessly within your organization?

 According to an ITSMA online survey from several years agо, ABM gives higher returns than any other type of marketing strategy.
 The popularity and proof that it works are there; so let’s look at the specific ways and tactics for achieving the needed results.

 - Creating a customer-based strategy designed to solidify your current customer base: by not only targeting new customers but looking at the customers you already have (and getting them to come back), you can increase your sales up to 95%.
-This happens by leveraging intent data as well as information gathered from account exploration and heavy research into company initiatives, projects, budget, news, etc. to best determine the best candidates for each campaign.
+This happens by leveraging intent data, as well as information gathered from account exploration and heavy research into company initiatives, projects, budget, news, etc. to best, determine the best candidates for each campaign.

-- Creating a customer-specific message/campaign: basing those on the specific client/clients and their history with the company (or agency), mapping out supporting resources, news, articles, whitepapers.
+- Creating a customer-specific message/campaign: basing those on the specific client/clients and their history with the company (or agency), mapping out supporting resources, news, articles, and whitepapers.

 - Multi-touch approach creation: with the multi-touch approach (email, video, calling, voicemails, LinkedIn strategies, etc.), marketers can map out each opportunity at first and then – see which touches work best via data.